carlos-molina/cupcake/README.md

-# Mmmm, digital cupcakes: a demo of the TODAQ protocol
+# Mmmmmm, digital cupcakes: a demo of the TODAQ protocol

 ## Installation instructions